Cooking Up Great Clinical Quality Measures

 STAY AHEAD OF THE QUALITY CURVE

-Quality reporting requirements are always changing, especially during COVID-19.
+Quality reporting requirements are always changing.
 Help keep your hospital ahead of the quality curve.
 Here are some resources you may find useful.

 Medisolv CEO, Dr. Zahid Butt, is a senior executive with 30 years of experience in health care delivery and health information technology (HIT).
 Prior to his current role at Medisolv, he was a Senior Attending Gastroenterologist and Director of Clinical Informatics at St. Agnes Healthcare, a member of Ascension Health.
 He has served on several government and private sector Health IT task forces.
 He is currently the Chair of the HIMSS Quality and Safety Taskforce.
 As a nationally-recognized expert in electronic quality measurement (eCQMs), he has served on several CMS and NQF Technical Expert Panels to develop and maintain quality measures for national quality reporting programs.